Preparing for Surgery at Grand View Hospital

 Some people think they may become addicted to pain medicine.
 Medicine taken to lessen pain accompanying surgery or a medical procedure rarely causes addiction.
 Side effects can happen but are usually easy to treat.
 At Grand View Hospital, we encourage you to work with your physician and nurse to keep your pain at a minimum.
 In addition to keeping you comfortable, it will help to speed your recovery.

 Smoking may affect your rate of healing.
 Try cutting down or quitting before surgery.
-For information about smoking cessation programs, call the Grand View Information Line at 215-453-4300 or check out our classes & events.
+For information about smoking cessation programs, call the Grand View Connection at 215-453-4300 or check out our classes & events.

 Do not drink alcohol for 24 hours before your surgery and if you are taking pain medication.